Is it possible to retire at 50 without bringing in a lucrative salary, or pinning hopes on the lottery?

 Modern families struggle to curb their spending

 Now let’s calculate how much savings you will need to be able to live off the interest at your current level of spending.
 Assuming that you can generate an income of 5% per year on your investments, you will need to accumulate £18k/0.05 = £360k in tax-free investments.
-With a £360k nest egg, your 55 income would cover your existing £18k expenditure.
+With a £360k nest egg, your 5% investment return would cover your £18k expenditure.

 We have instantly encountered the elephant in the room.
 If the average Joe is only saving £2k per year, it would take 47 years for their savings pot (growing at 5% annually, with £2k annual contributions) to reach £360k.

 This scenario would lead to retirement failure; a delay to retirement or a drop in living conditions.